Gogotchuri/MyAutoData/README.md

 - *LeatherInterior*: A boolean value, true if car has a leather interior.
 - *Price*: Price of the car in **USD**.
 If ommited, meants price was set as negotiable.
 - *Clearance*: A boolean value identifying, whether customs has been cleared of not.

+### Important Note!
+(Disclaimer) ###
+None of the fields (Except **ID**) are guaranteed to be filled, or filled with correct information.
+Since, people sometimes don't enter correct information, or hide some information for reasons.
+But for most of the entries, most of the fields are supposed to be filled with correct information.